blank124/Twitter-Bot/ReadMe.md

 ## <B> Twitter Bot and 3-legged Authenticator Read-Me </B>
 ### AUTHOR: Michael Blank
-#### Question 2:
-This three legged authorization protocal works by having an intermidate body between the user and the serivice, otherwise known as the client.
-It's the most secure flow because you can authenticate the client to redeem the authorization grant, and tokens are never passed through a user (where most attacks happen).
-The app redirects the user to authenticate and after consent the code is generated, the client captures the authorization code from the url and posts it to endpoint, then server recieves this and returns the access token.
-Thus, there are three legs.

 ## <B>START OF INSTRUCTIONS: </B>
 The ***hw1_authenticator.py*** file contains all authenticator portions of the assignment (part 2).
 It also builds the corpus in the ***corpus.txt*** file and pulls the <B> @FreedoniaNews </B> into the ***freedoniatweets.txt*** file.
 It does this by pulling the tweets with tweepy and putting them in txt files.